-GDT has commenced operations in the expanded facility and new employee hiring and training continues.
-GDT is required to produce \$6.5 million in payroll during 2010, excluding benefits, and appears to be tracking towards this target.
+GDT has commenced operations in the expanded facility with all major equipment and assembly moves complete, and new employee hiring and training continues.
+GDT is required to produce \$6.5 million in payroll, excluding benefits, during 2010 and appears to be tracking towards this target.